 The reason why it was not working is that Divi uses a stronger CSS selector for setting the submenus to

-in the CPT stylesheet(style-cpt.css) thus keeping them always expanded.
+display: block !importantin the CPT stylesheet(style-cpt.css) thus keeping them always expanded.
 I used the same selector for the CSS above and now it works fine.
 Thanks for the heads up. :)Thank you Ivan!
 I had to add the following selector to the /* Hide submenu by default */ area in the style sheet:

 .et-db #et-boc .et-l .et_pb_menu .et_mobile_menu li ul.sub-menu